Jet flavor tagging with Particle Transformer for Higgs factories: Summary and Prospects

 \section{Summary and Prospects}

 We evaluated jet flavor tagging performance with the Particle Transformer using both ILD full simulation and large statistics fast simulation samples.
 For heavy flavor discrimination, across the 3-, 6-, and 11-category trainings, the ParT-based taggers consistently outperform the conventional baseline, achieving substantially lower background acceptance at fixed signal efficiency (Fig.~\ref{fig:btag_ctag} and Table~\ref{tab:eff_08}(a)).
 For strange tagging, we find that incorporating hadron-level PID information (CPID) provides useful discrimination, although the separation among light flavors remains intrinsically limited by fragmentation (Fig.~\ref{fig:stag_matrix11}(a) and Table~\ref{tab:eff_08}(b)).
 In the 11-category setting, the model further demonstrates sensitivity to quark--antiquark separation for heavy flavors, as reflected in the truth--prediction agreement matrix (Fig.~\ref{fig:stag_matrix11}(b)).
+These results show similarities to those reported for FCC-ee\cite{FCCPN} and CEPC\cite{joi_cepc}, although a detailed comparison is not practical because of the differences in the conditions of the simulation and analysis setups.

 The SGV studies indicate a clear dependence on training statistics, motivating further investigations with even larger samples and a systematic validation with full simulation.
 The resulting taggers can be deployed in the ILD analysis workflow through an ONNX-based inference pipeline\cite{onnxruntime}, and updates of physics analyses using this tool are ongoing\cite{lcws2025-seino}\cite{lcws2025-bryan}.
 Future work will focus on improving the input representation and training strategy, as well as quantifying systematic differences between full and fast simulation and their impact on physics measurements.